SkygearIO/skygear-doc/content/ios/record.md

 ## Deleting a record

-Deleting a record requires its id too:
+Deleting a record requires its `recordID` too:

 ```obj-c
 SKYRecordID *recordID = [SKYRecordID recordIDWithRecordType:@"todo" name:@"369067DC-BDBC-49D5-A6A2-D83061D83BFC"];